jacques-saraydaryan/ros_face_recognition/README.md

     #face_folder contains the initial labeled faces, these images are loaded at the node start
     face_folder: 'ros_face_recognition/data/labeled_people'

-    #face_folder contains the images learnt by the node when auto learn or lean service is activated
+    #face_folder auto  contains the images learnt by the node when auto learn or lean service is activated
     face_folder_auto: 'ros_face_recognition/data/auto_labeled_people'

     # If you want to use gpu let user_cnn_module: True, this method is faster and more accurate